Skip to content

 • Module View Settings Menu

-Control Maps
+Maps

-These options set how control mappings (knob, switch, and button maps) are displayed.
+These options set how control mappings (knob, switch, and button maps) are displayed:

 • Show Control Maps: toggles whether to hide or show a colored ring around controls that are mapped.
 The color corresponds to the panel knob it's mapped to.